xjning03/CPT113_Group42_Hackathon2/README.md

 ### 1. Input

 a.
 From User:

-i.
-Players choose options (Options A, B, or C) in each scene of the game.
+- Players choose options (Options A, B, or C) in each scene of the game.

-ii.
-Players choose to continue (Y or y) or quit (N or n) the game after each chapter.
+- Players choose to continue (Y or y) or quit (N or n) the game after each chapter.

 b.
 From File:

-i.
-Previously saved game data information which are the players’ options (Options A, B, or C) for each scene
+- Previously saved game data information which are the players’ options (Options A, B, or C) for each scene

-ii.
-Previously saved game data information which are the completed chapters for continuity.
+- Previously saved game data information which are the completed chapters for continuity.

 ### 2. Process
 a.
 Calculate accumulated marks based on the players' options in each scene.